 A pull in your shoulder, a crick in your neck—these aches can come and go.
-But as you age, your muscles have more of a tendency to compress and weaken, causing such bouts of pain to arise more often and last longer.
-You may think this discomfort—and the limitations that can come with it—are just the price of aging; we all know someone with a “bad back,” for example.
+But as we age, our muscles have a tendency to compress and weaken which makes us more prone to pain that can be longer lasting and more frequent.
 But it doesn’t have to be.
-You can play a part in helping make movements that are easy today stay that way by keeping your muscles active, strong and loose.
-Strength-training moves are an important part of that, but so is regular stretching.
+Play an active part in keeping your muscles strong and supple through strength-training and regular stretching.
 Not only do stretching exercises increase blood flow to your muscles and prevent everyday aches, but they may also help ward off conditions like bone spurs, arthritis and sciatica (lower back pain).

 Take a few minutes each day to do these easy, gentle stretches.
 Consider it an investment for a pain-free tomorrow.

 Moves to Prevent Back Pain